gvwilson/sensibleadventures/nardica/nardica.md

 "But it's going to cost you."

 The tension eased out of Iffy's shoulders.
-Mister Mishra didn't bargain unless he'd already decided that he was going to say "yes".
+Mr. Mishra didn't bargain unless he'd already decided that he was going to say "yes".
 Now it was just a matter of price.

 In the end,